 Understanding DSLRBooth templates

-In this article, we'll look at how to choose the right print format (4" x 6", 6" x 4" or even strip), what the technical requirements are (dimensions, resolution, margins) and how to create a photobooth template quickly and conveniently, particularly with Canva Pro.
+In this article, we’ll explore how to choose the right print format (4" x 6", 6" x 4", or even strip prints), what the technical requirements are (dimensions, resolution, margins), and how to quickly and easily create a photo booth template, particularly using Canva Pro.

-The 4" x 6" (approx. 10 x 15 cm) format is one of the most popular for photobooth photos.
-There's also a 6" x 4" version, which is simply the reverse orientation:
+The 4" x 6" (approx. 10 x 15 cm) format is one of the most common sizes for photo booth pictures.
+There is also a 6" x 4" version, which is simply the same image rotated 180 degrees:

 4" x 6": Portrait orientation (vertical)